carpentries-incubator/pangenomics/_episodes/08-tda.md

 >
 > > ## Mathematical definition
 >> A simplicial complex $K$ in $ \mathbb{R}^d $ is a collection of simplices s.t:
->> 1. Any face of a simplex from $K$ is a simplex of $K$,
+>> 1. Any face of a simplex from $K$ is also a simplex of $K$,
 >> 2. The intersection of any two simplices of $K$ is either empty or a common face of both.
 > >
 > {: .solution}
 {: .discussion}

+In the following figure, the left panel "a)" is an example of a simplicial complex, while the right panel "b)" is not because it does not satisfy the second mathematical condition.
+In the figure, a triangle is part of the simplicial complex but one vertex is not.
+Colloquially speaking it fails that if one simplex is part of the simplicial complex, then all its simplices of the lower dimensions must also be part of the complex.
+Mathematically speaking, it is not true that the face of a simplex from $K$ is also a simplex of $K$ or that the intersection of any pair of simplices is either empty or a face.

   <a href="../fig/tda_paste.png">
   <img src="../fig/tda_paste.png" alt="Example" width="70%" height="auto"/>
 </a>

-"In the figure, in a) we have an example of a simplicial complex, while b) does not satisfy the condition that the intersection of any pair of simplices is either empty or a face, in other words, it must fit together properly."

 ### Abstract simplex and simplicial complex